“Those guys don’t know what they’re doing. They always stuff it up. They’re idiots.”

 You don’t need to live with a bad team attitude.
 It might take some work to turn it around, but you can, using a few simple ideas.

-Improve your team attitude by naming bad behaviours
+1. Improve your team’s attitude in the workplace by naming bad behaviours

 Often when your team slips into an attitude of blaming others for their problems, it becomes a habit and tends to spiral out of control.
 Before long, your default team behaviour is to talk about how incompetent everybody else is.